Doc0x1/AutoVPS/README.md

 A CLI tool for automatically setting up VPS configurations with SSH key authentication and user management.

+## DISCLAIMER

+This project is still in development and may be a bit confusing to use at this point in time.
+I recommend using the help command and reading to understand how things work.

 ## Overview

 AutoVPS is designed to transform a fresh VPS with root password access into a secure server with SSH key authentication and a dedicated user account.
 It provides an interactive shell similar to msfconsole for configuring and managing VPS setup.